 The app indicator starts when you launch Citrix Workspace app.
 It's an icon that is present in the notification area.
-With the introduction of the app indicator, the Citrix Workspace app for Linux logon performance is improved.
+With the introduction of the app indicator, the Citrix Workspace app for Linux logon

 You can observe performance improvement when you: